Super women and console wars: what awaits us in 2020

 Billy Isle's Rise

-When the nominations for the 62th Grammy Award were announced in November, many spoke of the defeat of South Korean pop group BTS.
+When the 62 Grammy nominations were announced in November, many talked about the defeat of South Korean pop group BTS.

 Representatives of the K-POP trend did not fall into any categories, despite the fact that they are breaking record after record in the music industry.